eigbejosh1234/Detecting-a-Compromised-Account-via-Brute-Force-Attack-Using-Splunk/README.md

 As we've said earlier, brute force simply means having a multiple 5-10 failed logons, then one successful.

-Attacker that want to login without your knowings will first tries many attempt of failed passwords and by chance he/she might guess one successful.
-That act is that is been refair to COMPROMISE BRUTE FORCE ATTACK.
-And this kind of attack is very dangerious and need urgent escalation and attention.
+Attacker that want to login without your knowings will first tries many attempt of failed passwords and by chance he/she might guess one successfuly.
+That act is been refair to COMPROMISE BRUTE FORCE ATTACK.
+This kind of attack is very dangerious and needs urgent escalation and attention.

 **HOW I SIMULATE MY WINDOW OS FOR A COMPROMISE BRUTE FORCE ATTACK.**